Mythologies of photography

 - the history of retouching between visibility and invisibility;

-- the conflict between the apparatus medium and the signature principle,
+- the conflict between the technical medium and the signature principle,

 - the competitive relationship between early photography and painting